Atomic-tech-Shadow/mariene-kitana/replit.md

 ## Overview

-This is a modern portfolio website built with React, TypeScript, and Express.js.
-The application showcases a creative designer's work through an elegant, animated interface with project galleries, contact forms, and responsive design.
+This is a romantic portfolio website built with React, TypeScript, and Express.js, dedicated to Mariène Kitana.
+The application features incredible magical animations, floating hearts, sparkles, rainbow effects, and full mobile compatibility for Android and iOS devices.
+It includes PWA functionality for native app-like experience.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Project Theme: Romantic website with incredible animations for Mariène Kitana Platform Requirements: Must be compatible with Android and iOS devices

 ## System Architecture